manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

 # Data-Engineering: Elasticsearch-Logstash-Kibana(EKL)Network-on-Linux: Installation and Operationalizing

-This tutorial highlights how an Elasticsearch-Logstash-Kibana (ELK) network can be installed and made operational on a Linux (Ubuntu 18.04.6 LTS (Bionic Beaver)) system.
+This tutorial highlights how an Elasticsearch-Logstash-Kibana (ELK) network can be installed and made operational on a Linux (Ubuntu) system.
 Without loss of generality, the approach that are highlighted in this tutorial could be used to install ELK networks on other Linux based systems.
 See here (https://github.com/manuelbomi/Data-Engineering---Elasticsearch-Logstash-Kibana-EKL-Network-on-Docker---A-Tutorial) for how the ELK network can be installed on via a Docker pull on Windows (WSL) platforms.

 # Background Discussion